-Regardless of the kind of injury you’ve suffered, you deserve to be compensated for the hardships it has caused you if the accident was the result of someone else’s negligent actions.
+Regardless of the kind of personal injury you’ve suffered, you deserve to be compensated for the hardships it has caused you if the accident was the result of someone else’s negligent actions.
 For help getting the compensation you’re entitled to, get in touch with a San Diego personal injury attorney.

 If the accident that left you injured was someone else’s fault, you shouldn’t have to shoulder the financial burden of your recovery.
 And you deserve compensation for all the suffering your injuries have caused you.